EU-Resonance/kubernetes-cloud-deployment/README.md

 # Configuration
 ## TLS
 If you do not already have valid TLS certificates, do this.
 To enable TLS first valid certificates are needed.
-Firts create Certificate Signing Request with OpenSSL
+Firts create Certificate Signing Request with OpenSSL.
+NOTE that you can usually generate this on the online service as well.
+In that case remember to save the CSR and KEY files because you will need those later in life.
 ```bash
 openssl req -new -newkey rsa:2048 -noenc -keyout server.key -out generated.csr
 ```